Samurai Warriors: Only available in Xtreme Legends

-Note: Hideyoshi Hashiba and Yoshimoto Imagawa were unique NPCs in the title game, and were made playable in Samurai Warriors: Xtreme Legends.
-Tadakatsu Honda and his daughter, Ina were added as playable characters in the same expansion and were not unique NPCs in the game.
-In fact, Tadakatsu Honda appeared as a generic officer and Ina wasn't in the game at all.
+Note: Hideyoshi Hashiba and Yoshimoto Imagawa were unique NPCs in the original game before they were made playable in Samurai Warriors: Xtreme Legends.
+Tadakatsu Honda, on the other hand, originally appeared in the game as a generic officer, while his daughter Ina was not present in the game in any way.

-Lu Bu of Dynasty Warriors fame, also appears as an unplayable boss of Survival Mode.
+Lu Bu of Dynasty Warriors fame also appears as an unplayable boss of Survival Mode.
 Officers created from New Officer Mode are also placed together in the character select screen.

 Music

 Unlike the traditional Chinese music and rock collaborations in the Dynasty Warriors series, Samurai Warriors combines traditional Japanese instrumentals with techno.
 The sounds of both Samurai Warriors and Dynasty Warriors are combined in their crossover game, Warriors Orochi.

 Expansions

 Samurai Warriors: Xtreme Legends

 Samurai Warriors: Xtreme Legends (or Samurai Warriors XL for short) is a PlayStation 2 expansion disc for Samurai Warriors.
 Just like the Dynasty Warriors series, the aim of these expansions is solely to add more content to the game.
 Players can use the "Import" feature (through switching discs with the original game) to use all features of the original game.
 Without the original game disc, the player will only have access to the Xtreme Legends content.

-This offers two new characters (Tadakatsu Honda and Ina), two unplayable characters (Hideyoshi Hashiba and Yoshimoto Imagawa) was made playable rather than cutscenes and a brand new mission and map.
+This offers two new characters (Tadakatsu Honda and Ina), two unplayable characters (Hideyoshi Hashiba and Yoshimoto Imagawa) were made playable rather than cutscenes and a brand new mission and map.
 This also offers new weapons, items, skills, three new versus modes, a new survival mode, and fixes several problems.
-A new difficulty level, Novice is also added which is easier than Easy and targeted for beginners.
+A new difficulty level Novice is also added which is easier than Easy and targeted for beginners.

 Even after they reached rank 20 characters could still gain skill points and increase their attributes without having to the reset the character to default.
 Samurai Warriors: Xtreme Legends extended this further, by adding even more powerful sixth weapons to earn.
 These can only be discovered by playing on Chaos mode (or Hard mode, if the correct bonus is purchased).

 Exclusive to Samurai Warriors: Xtreme Legends, through the completion of special tasks, the player can earn Bonus Points in order to purchase special features.
 These features include additional costumes for characters, voice sound tests, lowering the difficulty required to unlock the fifth and sixth weapons and the ability to break the default limits for character's stats.
 Methods of earning bonus points include the following: earning all of a character's endings, unlocking rare items and weapons and successfully creating new characters.